JohnKraft93/Trail_Image_Classification/Object_Detection/README.md

 Step 4: Split the all_label.csv file into a training and testing dataset with split_labels.IPYNB
 	This is where you'll produce train_labels.csv and test_labels.csv

+Step 4a: Need to chance the parameter that is set to how many image there are and how many object there are.

 Step 5: Next it's time to generate the .record files with generate_tfrecord.py file.
 Necessary edits: command line options and
 	class_text_to_int defition to match all position object classes